– December 30, 2019: Round 1 Submissions Due

 – February 5, 2020: Round 2 (Semifinalists) Submissions Due

 – March 3, 2020: thinkBIG!
 Summit

-Students start by forming a challenge team (comprised of 1 to 4 members) that explores and develops ideas for business ventures.
-Teams may submit an entry into one of two tracks: Innovation or Small Business.
-The differentiating feature is that small business ideas should be able to be realistically started by high school students with under $10,000.
-Teams submit an Executive Summary via online entry that describes their concept and outlines the problem, the solution, customers, the competition, assets needed, challenges, and financial feasibility.
+Teams (comprised of 1 to 4 members) will submit an Executive Summary that explores and develops ideas for business ventures in one of two tracks: Innovation or Small Business.
+Small business ideas should be able to be realistically started by high school students with under $10,000.
+The Executive Summary should be no more than 5 pages in length and must describe the concept and outline the problem, the solution, customers, the competition, assets needed, challenges, and financial feasibility.

 Semifinalist teams compete in Round 2 to become a Final Four Challenge team.
 A slide deck and 60-90 second pitch video will be required for judging.